 Students who are currently enrolled at CSM may transfer credit in required courses only in extenuating circumstances, upon the advance approval of the Registrar, the department head of the appropriate course, and the department head of the student's option/major.
 Upon return, credit will be received subject to review by the Registrar.
 Physics courses are subject to post-approval from the department.
-Forms for this purpose are available in the Registrar's Office (https://www.mines.edu/registrar/ forms/), and the process is reviewed periodically by the Office of the Executive Vice President for Academic Affairs (EVPAA).
+Forms for this purpose are available in the Registrar's Office, and the process is reviewed periodically by the Office of the Executive Vice President for Academic Affairs (EVPAA).